Indian Immigration Services Team

 How do we celebrate Gandhi Jayanti

-Observed as a Gazetted holiday in India, Gandhi Jayanti is celebrated with great fervor and numerous festivities.
+Observed as a gazetted Holiday in India, Gandhi Jayanti is celebrated with great fervor and numerous festive events.
 Educational institutions, from schools to universities, hold special assemblies to commemorate Mahatma Gandhi´s principles and life.
 Tri-colored flags are displayed throughout the nation, and patriotic events are hosted in prominent public areas.

 Gandhi´s cherished Bhajan, ´Raghupati Raghav Raja Ram´, is sung during prayer services in his memory.
 Flowers adorn Mahatma Gandhi´s statues across India.